 Gather the Ingredients

 I love that homemade red wine cupcakes require few ingredients, and it really isn’t that much more work than making boxed cupcakes (promise) and yet it’s 100% worth any possible extra effort because YUM.
 Here’s what you’ll need:

 - The common suspects: all-purpose flour, baking powder, salt, vanilla extract

-- Cocoa powder: I recommend using a high quality cocoa powder for best results
+- Cocoa powder: I recommend using a high-quality cocoa powder for the best results

 - Granulated sugar